5/16/06

 If the noise figure is not listed on the packaging then you can assume

-the amplifier is not quiet enough to be an improvement over the receiver.
+the amplifier is not quiet enough to be an

 It may be